-This guidance manual is to be used in conjunction with the Template - Standard RMP document for dual source water supplies - rainwater and bore water (template document).
+This guidance manual is to be used in conjunction with the Template - Standard RMP document for small rainwater supplies (template document).
 It contains all relevant information and step-by-step instructions for drinking water providers to prepare a Standard RMP.
 Adoption of an appropriate standard RMP fulfils the requirements of Part 3 of the Act in regard to RMPs.

-Some sections of the RMP are standard for all drinking water supplies, and where applicable criteria have been pre-populated into the template document.
-Completion of the RMP requires the input of system specific information into the Template - Standard RMP document for dual source water supplies - rainwater and bore water (template document) using the following 9 steps (page number reference provided for relevant item in the template document):
+Some sections of the RMP are standard for all rainwater drinking water supplies, and where applicable this criteria has been pre-populated into the template document.
+Completion of the RMP requires the input of system specific information into the Template document) using the following 9 steps (page number reference provided for relevant item in the template document):

-Step 1: Provide RMP document control and review details (page 3)

-Step 2: List relevant key contacts (page 3)

-Step 3: Provide system description and schematic of your drinking water supply (page 4)

-Step 4: Undertake risk assessment of water quality hazards (page 7)

-Step 5: Review and modify the maintenance program (page 9)

-Step 6: Review water quality testing program - insert relevant Table 4 and add Table 4.1 if required (page 11)

-Step 7: Review and modify incident response criteria - (page 12)

-Step 8: Identify personnel responsible for activities associated with RMP (page 14)

-Step 9: Prepare record keeping documents using documentation templates in Appendix B
+- Step 1: Provide RMP document control and review details (page 3) - Step 2: List relevant key contacts (page 3) - Step 3: Provide system description and schematic of your drinking water supply (page 4) - Step 4: Identify water quality hazards in your supply (page 6) - Step 5: Review maintenance program (page 7) - Step 6: Review water quality testing program select options (page 8) - Step 7: Review incident response criteria select option (page 9) - Step 8: Identify responsibilities for activities associated with RMP (page 11) - Step 9: Prepare record keeping documents using templates in Appendix B

-Who can adopt a standard RMP for dual source water supplies using rainwater and bore water?
+Who can adopt a standard RMP for small rainwater supplies?

-This RMP is for drinking water providers who supply water with two types of source water - rainwater and bore water, including (but not limited to):
+This RMP is for drinking water providers who supply water from a small, basic system (e.g., supply sourced from a single or interconnected rainwater tanks) in a low-risk premise including (but not limited to):

-- Bed and breakfast / farm stays, caravan parks, holiday rentals, resorts, hotel / motel - Community centres, sporting centres, convention centre - Regulated premises such as schools, hospitals, aged care facilities
+- Bed and breakfast / farm stays, caravan parks, holiday rentals, resorts, hotel / motel - Community centres, sporting centres, convention centre